 Apply for the Alaina Mentkow Summer Camp Scholarship

-The average amount of scholarship awarded is $80 dollars for Residential Camp programs.
-Each family is asked to contribute 1/3 of the camp tuition and to find another source (e.g., church, relative civic organization, or friend) to provide an additional 1/3 of the camp fee.
-This amount fluctuates based on need in case by case bases.
+The average amount of scholarship awarded is $84 dollars for Residential Camp programs.
+Each family is asked to contribute 1/3 of the camp tuition and to find another source (e.g., church, relative, civic organization, or friend) to provide an additional 1/3 of the camp fee.
+This amount fluctuates based on need on a case-by-case basis.
 It is possible to receive discounts and a scholarship.

 Frequently Asked Questions